 - Position the mouse over the target spot.

 - Press the E key to increase its radius, Q to diminish it.

 - ⇧ Shift + Q and ⇧ Shift + E change the radius by a bigger amount.

 Adding missed spots

-Notice that when you add spots, they also appear in the TrackScheme window as a magenta cells, on the far right in a lane without track number (under the column Unlaid spots).
+Notice also that when you add spots, they also appear in the TrackScheme window as a grey cells, on the far right in a lane without track number (under the column Unlaid spots).
 As long as you do not incorporate them in a track, they will remain there.

 Editing tracks: creating links

 Now we want to connect the lonesome spots to the track they belong to.
 This is all about creating links, and there are two ways to do that.

 You can create a link between two cells in TrackScheme simply by enabling the linking button on the TrackScheme toolbar, and dragging a line between the source cell and the target cell.